 Interviewer and Author

-Rosie enjoys making lists, quilting, baking her feelings, and marathoning Netflix.
+Rosie enjoys making lists, quilting, baking her feelings, play with her cats, and watching her husband play video games.

 Editor / Illustrator